MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/driversecurity/controlling-driver-access.md

 This article describes steps you can take to help control access to your driver.

+Kernel-mode drivers run in the trusted system address space and are, in effect, extensions of the operating system.
+Kernel-mode drivers must validate all data and addresses that originate with user-mode processes.

+Numerous security and reliability issues apply to kernel-mode drivers.
+The following are a few examples of the areas in which kernel-mode drivers can be vulnerable to security threats:

 The drivers for a device are responsible for ensuring that unauthorized users do not have access to the device.
 Complete the following tasks to help control access:

 -   [Create secure device objects](#create-secure-device-objects)